-"Fortunately, there is a 'paradise' right here in Vietnam that is still unknown to many international tourists and that is where you can experience the unmistakable oriental features," continued the US magazine Travel off Path.
+"Fortunately, there is a 'paradise' right here in Vietnam that is still relatively unknown to many international tourists, and it is there that you can experience the unmistakable essence of the Orient," the American magazine Travel off Path continued.

 Photo posted on Travel off Path to introduce Cat Ba archipelago as "paradise"